 The low-level workflow explained via CLI calls.
 All necessary dependencies are installed via bioconda.

 Each sequencing run is processed by ccs to generate one HiFi read from productive ZMWs.
-It is advised to use the latest CCS version 4.2.0 or newer. ccs can be installed with
+After CCS is performed, you can use the

 Removal of primers and identification of barcodes is performed using lima, which can be installed with